srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/04-Create a virtual network.md

     **Repeat step 1 to 6 for vm2.**

- **Note:** In your newly created virtual machine(vm1,vm2), disable both the public and private firewall by opening the Start    menu > Settings > Network and Internet > Locate Windows Firewall
+7. In your newly created virtual machine(vm1,vm2), disable both the public and private firewall by opening the Start    menu > Settings > Network and Internet > Locate Windows Firewall

-7. Open up a PowerShell command prompt on the virtual machine(vm1), by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**
+8. Open up a PowerShell command prompt on the virtual machine(vm1), by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**

-8. Try to ping vm2 (make sure vm2 is running).
+9. Try to ping vm2 (make sure vm2 is running).
     ```
     ping vm2
     ```
- 9.You should be successful.
+ 10. You should be successful.
 You have pinged VM2 from VM1.

 Congratulations!
 You have configured and deployed two virtual machines in a virtual network, and then you were able to connect them.